fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/awards/idvs/activity.md

 # IDV Activity [/api/v2/awards/idvs/activity/]

 This endpoint is used to power the IDV (Indefinite Delivery Vehicle) Activity visualization on IDV Summary Pages.
-It returns information about child awards and grandchild awards for a given IDV.

-## POST
+## List child and grandchild awards for a given IDV [POST /api/v2/awards/idvs/activity/]

 + Request (application/json)
     + Attributes (object)